tiagodavi/dynamic-banking/README.md

   * Not allow an account to access data of other accounts
   * Use back office as Admin of all accounts
   * Use Docker
+  * Use correct HTTP methods for errors such as: 401, 403 and so on

 ### To start your Phoenix server: